Bloomfield, New Jersey: Local government

 Bloomfield operates under a special charter granted by an act of the New Jersey Legislature.
 The township is one of 11 municipalities (of the 564) statewide that operate under a special charter.
 The township's governing body is comprised of the Mayor and the six-member Township Council.
 The mayor and three councilmembers are elected at-large, and one member is elected from each of three wards, with all positions chosen on a partisan basis as part of the November general election.
 Councilmembers are elected to three-year terms of office on a staggered basis, with the three at-large seats (and the mayoral seat) up for election together and the three ward seats coming up for election two years later and no election in the middle year of the three-year cycle.
 Bloomfield's charter retains most of the characteristics of the Town form, with additional powers delegated to an administrator.

-As of 2025, the Mayor of Bloomfield is Democrat Jenny Mundell, who was elected to fill the balance of the term of office ending December 31, 2025.
-Members of the Bloomfield Township Council are Sarah Cruz (D, 2026; Third Ward), Wartyna "Nina" Davis (D, 2025; at-large), Rosalee Gonzalez (D, 2026; First Ward, appointed to serve an unexpired term), Nicholas Joanow (D, 2026; Second Ward), Widney Polynice (D, 2025; at-large, appointed to serve an unexpired term) and Monica Charris Tabares (D, 2025; at-large, elected to serve an unexpired term).
+As of 2026, the Mayor of Bloomfield is Democrat Jenny Mundell, whose term of office ends December 31, 2028.
+Members of the Bloomfield Township Council are Sarah Cruz (D, 2026; Third Ward), Jill Fischman (D, 2028; at-large), Rosalee Gonzalez (D, 2026; First Ward, elected to serve an unexpired term), Nicholas Joanow (D, 2026; Second Ward), Monica Charris Tabares (D, 2028; at-large) and Tracy Toler-Phillips (D, 2028; at-lage).

 In December 2024, the township council appointed Rosalee Gonzalez to fill the first ward seat expiring in December 2026 that became vacant when Jenny Mundell took office as mayor and named Widney Polynice to fill the at-large seat expiring in December 2026 that became vacant when Richard Rockwell stepped down from office.
-Both will serve on an interim based until the November 2025 general election, when voters will choose candidates to fill the balance of the terms of office.
+Gonzalez served on an interim basis until the November 2025 general election, when voters chose her to fill the balance of the term of office.